KameshLeVI/Advanced-C-Lab-Manual/module 8.md

 # Result:
 Thus, the program is verified successfully

-# EXP NO:8C PROGRAM TO PRINT ALL OF ITS PERMUTATIONS IN STRICT LEXICOGRAPHICAL ORDER.
+# EXP NO: 2C PROGRAM TO PRINT ALL OF ITS PERMUTATIONS IN STRICT LEXICOGRAPHICAL ORDER.
 # Aim:
 To write a C program to print all of its permutations in strict lexicographical order.